ambersjliu/ffmpeg-gui/accessibility-report.md

 ### Principle 7: Size and Space for Approach and Use

 1. The app itself is only 10MB, which is comparatively small.
 2. The window size of the app is adequate.
+We would like to make the application responsive to different display sizes in the future.

 ## Marketing Strategy